 Speakers, Panelists and Moderators

 THOMAS WIEGANDFG-AI4H Chair, Professor, and Executive DirectorFraunhofer Heinrich Hertz InstituteThomas Wiegand is a German electrical engineer who substantially contributed to the creation of the H.264/MPEG-4 AVC and H.265/MPEG-H HEVC video coding standards.
 For H.264/MPEG-4 AVC, Wiegand was one of the chairmen of the Joint Video Team (JVT) standardization committee that created the standard and was the chief editor of the standard itself.
 He was also an active technical contributor to both standards.
 Wiegand also holds a chairmanship position in the ITU-T VCEG and previously in ISO/IEC MPEG standardization organizations.
 In July 2006, the video coding work of the ITU-T jointly led by Gary J. Sullivan and Wiegand for the preceding six years was voted as the most influential area of the standardization work of the CCITT and ITU-T in their 50-year history.
 Wiegand is Professor at the Technical University of Berlin and executive director of the Fraunhofer Heinrich Hertz Institute, Berlin, Germany.
+The Fraunhofer Heinrich Hertz Institute (HHI) is ranked among Top 20 Artificial Intelligence Research Labs in the world.
 He heads research teams working on : Video processing and coding, Multimedia transmission, Machine learning, Mobile Communications (management) and Computer Vision (management).

 KURT ROHLOFFAssociate Professor NJIT, Co-founder and CTODuality TechnologiesKurt Rohloff is the co-founder and CTO of Duality Technologies, a technology start-up enabling privacy-preserving analytics and collaboration on sensitive data.
 He leads the development of PALISADE, an open source homomorphic encryption software library that encrypts data so that they can be safely used for predictive analytics while preserving private information.
 Prior to co-founding Duality he was a professor of computer science at the New Jersey Institute of Technology.
 He received his PhD from the University of Michigan.
 He is the recipient of a DARPA Director’s Fellowship.